ludovici-philippus/shitty-programming-language/README.md

 - diga -> prints something in the stdout
 - calc -> do math calculations
 - var  -> declare a variable (syntax: var name = value)
+- return: -> return a value from a function
+- print -> prints something pre formatted in the stdout

 You can create functions too, using: